PRE-MED PLAN OF STUDY AT TFC

 Different medical colleges vary somewhat in the courses they want a student to have completed before applying.
 If you have a particular medical school in mind, you should check that school’s admissions website to determine exactly what the prerequisites for that school are.
 The Medical College of Georgia, for example, requires the following:

-- One year of general biology or zoology with lab
+- One year of general biology with lab

 - One year of general/inorganic chemistry with lab